espressif/vscode-esp-idf-extension/docs/DEBUGGING.md

 # Configuration for Visual Studio Code Debug

+> **NOTE:** Please take a look first at [ESP-IDF JTAG Debugging](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/jtag-debugging/index.html#how-it-works).
+> OpenOCD typically uses port 4444 for Telnet communication, port 6666 for TCL communication and port 3333 for gdb.

 The Visual Studio Code uses `.vscode/launch.json` to configure debug as specified in [Visual Studio Code Debugging](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

-We recommend using our ESP-IDF Debug Adapter to
+We recommend using our ESP-IDF Debug Adapter to debug your ESP-IDF projects, but you can also just configure launch.json for the [Microsoft C/C++ Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools).

 ## Use the ESP-IDF Debug Adapter

-This extension includes the [ESP-IDF Debug Adapter](https://github.com/espressif/esp-debug-adapter) which implement a protocol to communicate Xtensa's Toolchain and OpenOCD with Visual Studio Code allowing the user to easily debug ESP-IDF applications.
+This extension includes the [ESP-IDF Debug Adapter](https://github.com/espressif/esp-debug-adapter) which implement the debug adapter protocol (DAP) to communicate Xtensa's Toolchain and OpenOCD with Visual Studio Code allowing the user to easily debug ESP-IDF applications.
+Visual Studio Code will launch the debug adapter server in port `debugPort` given in launch.json if `mode` is `auto` or connect to existing debug adapter server in port `debugPort` if `mode` is `manual`.

 Default values launch.json for ESP-IDF Debug Adapter: